yanferens/go-interview-practice/README.md

 ./run_tests.sh
 ```

-## Scoreboards

-Each challenge has its own scoreboard that tracks:
-- Successful submissions by user
-- Execution time rankings
-- Code efficiency metrics
-- Completion dates

-View global and per-challenge scoreboards in the Web UI to compare your solutions with others.

 ## Profile Badges for Contributors

 Showcase your Go programming achievements with auto-updating profile badges for GitHub profiles, portfolios, and personal websites.